PreTeXtBook/pretext/examples/README.md

-# MathBook XML Examples
+# PreTeXt Examples

 Some directories have their own `README`.
 This is an overview of the contents of the `examples/` directory, with the date of the last update for each entry.

-For several of these, sample output (PDF, HTML) is produced routinely and is available at the MathBook XML website from the "Examples" page.
+For several of these, sample output (PDF, HTML) is produced routinely and is available at the PreTeXt website from the "Examples" page.

 ### Sample Article (`sample-article/`)